10 Beloved Taco Bell Items That Have Disappeared From the Menu

 If you can't exactly remember what is and isn't on the Taco Bell menu any longer, we won't blame you.
 To refresh your memory, we gathered some of the tacos, burritos, and other menu items you can't order now.
 And for another trip down memory lane, check out these 15 Classic American Desserts That Deserve a Comeback.

 Pico De Gallo

-If a "Fresco Style" burrito or taco was your go-to order, don't worry.
-"Guests can still order Fresco Style, which will soon mean swapping out nacho cheese sauce, shredded cheese, mayo-based sauces, and low-fat sour cream with tomatoes," the company said in a statement.
+But if a "Fresco Style" burrito or taco was your go-to order, don't worry.
+Guests can still order Fresco Style, which now means swapping out nacho cheese sauce, shredded cheese, mayo-based sauces, and low-fat sour cream with tomatoes.

 Grilled Steak Soft Taco

-But all isn't lost!
-You can always make your own at home with our 17 Best Healthy Steak Recipes.
+Plus, you can always make your own at home with our 17 Best Healthy Steak Recipes.

-Though it's gone, Taco Bell's menu is "easy to customize," the company reminded customers in a September statement.
+Though it's gone, Taco Bell's menu is "easy to customize," the company reminded customers in a September 2021 statement.
 "We encourage guests to play around on our mobile app or on our website—you never know what fan favorites you can recreate!"

 Beefy Fritos Burrito

-This lighter menu option was part of the big discontinuation in July.
+This lighter menu option was part of the big discontinuation in July 2021.
 And while there's no remaining tostada on the menu, this Mexican favorite is actually pretty easy to make at home.
 Here's our recipe for Healthy Nacho Cauliflower Tostadas.

 Mini Skillet Bowl